Dreamboat09/fitness_tracker/README.md

 ## Authentication

-All endpoints (except register and login) require authentication using Token-based authentication.
+All endpoints (except register and login) require authentication using basic authentication.

 ---